shane-jeon/shane-jeon/README.md

 - 👋 Hi, I’m @shane-jeon, a graduate of Hackbright Academy with a focus on full-stack engineering.
-I have a strong background in both front-end and back-end development and am currently seeking work in those areas.
-I am an eager learner and passionate about programming, constantly seeking to expand my skillset and knowledge in the field.
+I am an eager learner with a passion for programming, constantly seeking to expand my skillset and knowledge in the field.

-- 👀 An ambitious, motivated individual, and an apt learner with a strong foundation in basic technological skills.
+- 👀 An ambitious, motivated, and apt learner with a strong foundation in basic technological skills.
 I'm eager to continue developing my abilities through practical application.
-I'm confident that my attitude and willingness to learn will make me a valuable asset to any team.

 - 🌱 Actively expending my proficiency in Python, in addition to honing my skills in HTML, CSS, JavaScript, and React through hands-on experience working on my current project 'Into the DC Universe'.